What is the Role of Small Models in the LLM Era: A Survey: Competition and Complementarity

-As a result, there is a growing shift toward smaller, more efficient models, driven by the need for accessibility, efficiency, and democratization.
-Examples include Phi-3.8B~\cite{abdin2024phi}, MiniCPM~\cite{hu2024minicpm}, and Gemma-2B~\cite{team2024gemma}.

 Small models are increasingly valuable in scenarios where computational resources are limited.
 Techniques such as knowledge distillation~\cite{xu2024survey} allow the transfer of knowledge from LLMs to smaller models, enabling these smaller models to achieve similar performance while significantly reducing model size.
-Additionally, smaller models are often preferable for computationally intensive tasks such as information retrieval, due to their lower resource demands.
+Consequently, smaller models are strategic components for edge deployment and low-latency computing.